LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/userguide/configuration.md

 There are few configurations that brands and elect to control for the agent experience as outlined below.

+{: .notice}
-Note that if you have set up these configurations for the existing agent worksapce, you do not need to set them again - they will automatically apply.
+**Please note:** If you have set up these configurations for the existing agent worksapce, you do not need to set them again - they will automatically apply.

 ## Configuration from your LivePerson workspace